AdaCore/gpr/doc/gprbuild_ug/gnat_project_manager.rst

 extension, it is completed using the naming convention defined in the package Naming.
-If a project defines this attribute, it is not necessary to identify main files on the command line when invoking a builder, and editors like *GPS* will be able to create extra menus to spawn or debug the corresponding executables.
+If a project defines this attribute, it is not necessary to identify main files on the command line when invoking a builder, and IDEs will be able to create extra menus to spawn or debug the corresponding executables.

   .. code-block:: gpr